Alumni Profiles

 Amanda Waugh

 My environmental humanities studies helped me focus and redefine my interest in infectious disease, particularly disease ecology.
-I am pursuing a dual degree in microbiology and English (language, media, and communications) as well as a minor in the environmental humanities which all come together for me in the idea of One-Health: A public health ideology that human health, environmental health, and animal health are all inextricably related, and one of the ways this manifests is through infectious disease.
+I pursued a dual degree in microbiology and English (language, media, and communications) as well as a minor in the environmental humanities which all come together for me in the idea of One-Health: A public health ideology that human health, environmental health, and animal health are all inextricably related, and one of the ways this manifests is through infectious disease.

 Read more...